Lisbon Maru: Aftermath

+Memorials

-A Lisbon Maru memorial was placed in the chapel of Stanley Fort, Hong Kong.
-It was moved to the chapel of St. Stephen's College, Hong Kong with Hong Kong's change in sovereignty.
+A Lisbon Maru memorial is located in the chapel of St Stephen's College in Hong Kong.
+The memorial was originally placed in Stanley Fort, but was moved to St Stephen's College with Hong Kong's change in sovereignty.

 A reunion of Lisbon Maru survivors was held on board HMS Belfast on 2 October 2007 to mark the 65th anniversary of their escape.
 Six former prisoners attended, alongside many families of the escapees.

+In 2021, a memorial for Lisbon Maru was placed at the National Memorial Arboretum in Staffordshire, and the unveiling was attended by over 650 family members and military personnel to remember those who died.

+A memorial was unveiled in 2025 on Qingbang Island, south east of Shanghai.
+It was created after the descendant of one of the British prisoners wrote directly to General Secretary of the Chinese Communist Party Xi Jinping, wanting to honour the local fishermen who helped save the survivors.